Volumes of Subvarieties of Complex Ball Quotients and Sparsity of Rational Points: Background and notation

 \subsection{Stabilizer of cusps}

 We denote the parabolic stabilizer of $q_{\infty}$ in $G$ by $G_{\infty}.$ With our choice of Hermitian form, the matrices corresponding to elements of $G_{\infty}$ are upper triangular.
-There is an equivalent way to identify these matrices: \begin{Lemma}(\cite{parker1998volumes}) Let $h$ be an element of $\operatorname{PU}(Q)$ written in the form \ref{MatrixPu}.
-Then, $h$ fixes the cusp $q_{\infty}$ if and only if the $c$ entry of $h$ is $0.$
+There is an equivalent way to identify these matrices: \begin{Lemma}(\cite{parker1998volumes}) Let $\gamma$ be an element of $\mathrm{PU}(Q).$ Let $h\in \mathrm{U}(Q)$ be a representative of $\gamma$ written in the form \eqref{MatrixPu}.
+Then, $\gamma$ fixes $q_{\infty}$ if and only if the $c$ entry of $h$ is $0.$

 \end{Lemma} \begin{proof} Note that